These children had covid-19. Now, they have long-haul symptoms.

 The problems emerged afterward.

 For months, she felt awful anytime she tried to do anything physical.
 She’d noticed she was short of breath and her heart felt like it was beating rapidly.
-Before covid, Delaney — who aspires to be a choreographer when she grows up — used to attend ballet, contemporary, jazz, hip-hop and tap dance classes at least four times a week.
+Before covid-19, Delaney — who aspires to be a choreographer when she grows up — used to attend ballet, contemporary, jazz, hip-hop and tap dance classes at least four times a week.

-“When she tried to go back virtually after covid, she was like, ‘Gosh, I can’t do it’ and had to go lie down in bed,” her mother, Sara DePue, recalled.
+“When she tried to go back virtually after covid, she was like, ‘Gosh, I can’t do it,’ and had to go lie down in bed,” her mother, Sara DePue, recalled.

 “Everything was exhausting,” Delaney said.
 “I wasn’t able to do anything.”